 This is important…

 Most life insurance companies understand that seniors usually have chronic health conditions.
 Many companies accept diabetes, high blood pressure, and even some cardiac health conditions.
-If you have one or more chronic health conditions, it is best to discuss your health conditions with an insurance agent to find the best policy.
+If you have one or more chronic health conditions, it is best to discuss them with an insurance agent to find the best policy.

 Selecting A Life Insurance Policy For an Elderly Over 75